 Refer to the keyboard shortcuts for more information.

-The timeline can be used to view and/or initiate events that have occured on the selected resource.
-To open the timeline column use the rail selector:
+The timeline can be used to view and/or initiate events that have occurred on the selected resource.
+To open the timeline column, use the rail selector:

 View various events related to a selected item.

 Add/view comments about the selected item.
 The Comment box is shown at the bottom of the list of events.
-Typing a comment followed by Return will register the comment.
+Typing a comment followed by Return registers the comment.
 It is shown when Comments or Show All is selected.

 Specific consoles have additional functionality.
-For example, in the Sites console you can:
+For example, in the Sites console you can do the following:

-These options accessible via the chevron next to the Comment field.
+These options are accessible by way of the chevron next to the Comment field.

-References shows any connections to the selected resource.
+References show any connections to the selected resource.
 For example, in the Sites console references for pages shows:

-This will open a panel similar to search with the appropriate location filters already set, allowing you to further filter the content you wish to view.
+This opens a panel similar to search, with the appropriate location filters set, allowing you to further filter the content you wish to view.